 Courses

-This course presents communication theories and interpersonal skills relevant to conflict resolution, including the understanding of, analysis of, and management of conflict.
-Completion of the course meets the Kansas Office of Dispute Resolution's training requirements for state approval in core mediation [K.S.A.
-5-501 and Rule 902(e)].
+In this course, you will learn communication theories and acquire interpersonal skills that are useful in understanding, analyzing, and managing conflict.
+The relational, emotional, and substantive aspects of conflict will be addressed, including the influences of gender, culture, power, and forgiveness at the interpersonal, group, community, and global levels.
+Through this practice-based approach, you will attain communication and conflict resolution skills, models, and procedures that are pragmatic as well as theoretical.
+Completion will meet the Kansas Office of Dispute Resolution's requirements for approval in core mediation: the Dispute Resolution Act, K.S.A.
+5-501 and Rule 912.
 Kansas State University will award 45 continuing education hours for successful completion of course requirements to those participants who paid the optional fee.

 This course is an exercise in critical thinking, cultural exploration, and self-reflection.
 It explores the cultural dimensions of conflict, including the role of culture in defining conflict for individuals and groups.
 The dynamics of interpersonal beliefs and socialization, cross cultural conflict theory and issues related to application are also examined.
 Kansas State University will award 45 continuing education hours for successful completion of course requirements to those participants who paid the optional fee.